Yvan Baker

-Yvan Baker MP (born December 8, 1977) is a Canadian politician who was elected to represent the federal riding of Etobicoke Centre in the 2019 federal election.
+Yvan Baker MP (born December 8, 1977) is a Canadian politician who served as the member of Parliament (MP) for the federal riding of Etobicoke Centre since 2019.
 He is a member of the Liberal Party of Canada.
 Prior to entering federal politics, he served as the Liberal member of the Legislative Assembly of Ontario for the provincial riding of Etobicoke Centre from 2014 to 2018.

 Background

+Baker was born in Toronto, Ontario, the son of Myroslava (Oleksiuk) and Donald Baker.
+His mother was born in Kiel, Germany, to a Ukrainian family, and his paternal family is Scottish.
 Baker grew up in the West End Toronto neighbourhood of Etobicoke and attended Toronto French School.
 He graduated with a BBA from the Schulich School of Business at York University and went on to work for Scotiabank.
 He then accepted a position as an Executive Assistant to the Member of Parliament for Etobicoke Centre Borys Wrzesnewskyj before obtaining his Master of Business Administration from the Tuck School of Business at Dartmouth College, New Hampshire.
 After graduation Baker became a management consultant with the Boston Consulting Group, working out of the New York and Toronto offices before starting his own consultancy based out of Toronto.
 Baker previously taught Master of Business Administration students at Schulich School of Business at York University.

 Baker has also worked on several charitable initiatives and community projects.
 These include serving as a board director for Leave out Violence, the Emerging Leaders Network, and Global Grassroots, where he supported emerging female leaders in Rwanda on projects addressing issues such as lack of access to water, domestic violence and health education.
 He is a recipient of the Queen Elizabeth II Diamond Jubilee Medal.

-He is in a relationship with Amanda Simard, the former Liberal member of the Legislative Assembly of Ontario for the provincial riding of Glengarry-Prescott-Russell.

 Political career

 Provincial politics

 Baker was elected to the Ontario Legislature in 2014 as the MPP for Etobicoke Centre.
 He served as parliamentary assistant to Minister of Finance Charles Sousa.
 Previously, Baker served as parliamentary assistant to Deb Matthews, president of the Treasury Board from 2014 to 2016.

-Other current legislative roles include parliamentary assistant to the Minister Responsible for Digital Government; commissioner, Board of Internal Economy; and vice-chair, Standing Committee on Finance and Economic Affairs.
+His other legislative roles included parliamentary assistant to the Minister Responsible for Digital Government; commissioner, Board of Internal Economy; and vice-chair, Standing Committee on Finance and Economic Affairs.